 Regardless of when you begin, here are my tips for diving in:

 2. While you’re at it, might as well be thorough.
-One of my key motivations for doing a Whole 30 last year was to pinpoint the source of some nasty headaches.
-My doctor said coffee and wine were likely suspects, so I gave up coffee for my Whole 30, even though it’s officially allowed.
+One of my key motivations for doing this last year was to pinpoint the source of some nasty headaches.
+My doctor said coffee and wine were likely suspects, so I gave up coffee, even though it’s officially allowed.

 If you suspect tomatoes give you heartburn, or caffeine makes you queasy, save yourself time and trouble in the future by giving it up for your 30 days.

 3. On that note … if you’re a coffee drinker, this is the month to drink good coffee.
-Cream and sugar are out for the Whole 30, so you can’t use them to camouflage mediocre coffee.
+Cream and sugar are out, so you can’t use them to camouflage mediocre coffee.
 (Yes: coconut cream is allowed … but I put that in my coffee once, and I’m never doing it again.)

 4. Stock up: the Whole 30 relies on fresh, whole foods, so make sure you’ve got ’em on hand.

 5. Embrace routine.
-The Whole 30 is much easier if you don’t have to cook three new recipes from scratch everyday.
+It’s much easier if you don’t have to cook three new recipes from scratch everyday.
 (Unless that’s your idea of a good time–in which case, can you come cook for me, too?)

 6. Batch prep.
 This isn’t necessary, but stocking your fridge or freezer with grilled chicken strips, browned ground beef, soups, and stews will make your life easier during your 30 days.
 (Check out the “weekly cook-up” in Well Fed for inspiration.

 7. Don’t be a produce snob.
 Frozen vegetables make my life so much easier during the Whole 30.
 (Who am I kidding?
-We use frozen vegetables all the time, Whole 30 or no.) Pro tip: some brands are better than others.
+We use frozen vegetables all the time, regardless.)
+Pro tip: some brands are better than others.
 Experiment to see which ones you like.